We hope that this example holiday will give you give some inspiration to help you begin to plan your own dream holiday to Africa.

 The main lodge is built along the banks of a seasonal stream.
 An open plan dining room and lounge merge with the wooden deck which lies in the shade of gigantic leadwood trees - the ideal setting to enjoy an al fresco lunchc while overlooking the adjacent waterhole.
 An impressive suspension bridge connects the main areas with the suites.
 Pre-dinner drinks can be enjoyed in the Jabulani cocktail bar and lounge.

-Each of the 6 suites are luxuriously furnished and feature a grand freestanding stone bath, heated plunge pool and a semi-outdoor shower, that while frosted for your privacy, enjoys a view over the natural environment outside.
-A traditional fireplace graces each suite creating a perfect setting for a romantic in-suite experience.
+Each of the 6 suites are luxuriously furnished and feature a traditional fireplace, a grand freestanding stone bath, heated plunge pool and a semi-outdoor shower with a view over the African bush.

 The Zindoga Villa comprises of 2 luxury suites, ideal for small groups and families with children of all ages.
 One of the suites also has an adjoining small twin room, with private bathroom, ideal for 2 children sharing.
 The villa is sold as an exclusive unit, and a dedicated chef and team of staff will ensure that the party enjoys their safari experience in optimum comfort and luxury.